ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Besides indexing k-mer counts, MetaGraph supports indexing k-mer coordinates, that is, their positions in the source input.
 These may represent positions in a genome, positions of a k-mer in a raw SRA experiment (say, each read has 70 k-mers in it;
 then the second k-mer of the third read has coordinate 211).
-Depending on the target application and the final goal, it is both possible to consider each sequence of the input as a separate label and index the coordiantes of its k-mers separately, or the other extreme, put everything into a single label and use the annotated coordinates of the k-mers to find the borders of each indexed sequence in post-processing query results.
+Depending on the target application and the final goal, it is both possible to consider each sequence of the input as a separate label and index the coordinates of its k-mers separately or, for the other extreme, put everything into a single label and use the annotated coordinates of the k-mers to find the borders of each indexed sequence in post-processing query results.
 In all cases, it is possible to reconstruct the original input from indexes of this kind, which makes this indexing method fully lossless (see more details in paper `<https://www.biorxiv.org/content/10.1101/2021.11.09.467907>`_).